wgascarosas/cse15l-lab-reports/lab-report-4-week-8.md

 # Snippet 3
-sing *[this](https://github.com/wgascarosas/markdown-parse)* cite, Snippet 1 should produce the following...
+Using *[this](https://github.com/wgascarosas/markdown-parse)* cite, Snippet 3 should produce the following...
 ![image](snippet3code.png)

 **Testing**
 From the code produced above we can see that only one link gets produced.
-This corresponds to *another link* contaning *'google.com*.
+This corresponds to *this title text is really long and takes up more than one line* contaning *https://ucsd-cse15l-wi22.github.io/*.
 Here is the test I implemented...
 ![image](snippet3-test.png)